Is Donald Jr. The Trump With The Sense Of Humor?

 A post shared by Donald Trump Jr. (@donaldjtrumpjr) on

-It’s unclear whether Eric Trump is as amused as his brother, Donald Jr., consider Eric is portrayed as dim, while his brother is slick, and a bit skeevy, says Huffington Post.
+It’s unclear whether Eric Trump is as amused as his brother, Donald Jr., considering Eric is portrayed as dim, while his brother is slick, and a bit skeevy, says Huffington Post.
 In the sketch, Don, Jr. brings along Cheerios (as one would for a toddler) and a juice box just in case brother Eric gets cranky.

 Many people are relieved to find out that at least one Trump is has a sense of humor, and is on board with SNL enough to offer to play himself in a sketch.
 Others are said to be hopeful that Donald, Jr. can put a good word in with President Trump, and get him to lighten up when it comes to the parodies.